What is the purpose of this legislation?

 In testimony presented to the House Judiciary Committee in November, 2017, ADL outlined our belief that, though hate speech may be protected by the protected by the First Amendment, it has a significant harm and impact that should not be ignored.
 It distracts from the learning community institutions strive to create, and it increases the perception of division in an already deeply-polarized political climate.
 The Anti-Semitism Awareness Act provides the Department of Education with a working definition for anti-Semitism in a way that is attentive to the need to protect political speech

-Paul Clement, a former Solicitor General of the United States, wrote a letter to Congress and, in November, 2017, testified before the House Judiciary Committee addressing the constitutionality of the Anti-Semitism Awareness Act and its First Amendment protections.
+In November, 2017, Paul Clement, a former Solicitor General of the United States, testified before the House Judiciary Committee addressing the constitutionality of the Anti-Semitism Awareness Act and its First Amendment protections.

 - The act does not criminalize speech; it only allows for protected speech to be looked at when considering whether actions are motivated by hate or bias.